-We take out a cover with a full canvas enclosure and put it on the aft platform.
+Take out a cover with a full canvas enclosure and put it on the aft platform.

-Remove the cover and lay out the aluminium posts.
+Remove the cover and lay out the posts.

 Short posts should be placed underneath the long ones.

 Then put together and install the frame: pull out four pins from the mounts - two pins on each side.